Edgar-Donk/tkinter.ttk.style/README.md

 Maybe a case of the Goldilocks size, if h and w had been 23 then the first attempt would have been correct.
 If we draw a circle it has a radius that must be an integer, so the bounding square must be an even number of pixels wide and high.
-The outside black square we drew corresponds to the bounding square, not the image size, we see that the circle overlaps the the bounding rectangle on all four sides, and our case should touch all four sides of the image, in the real world lines have breadth that is why the bounding rectangle is not a simple dimension, this is shown in 8.5 Canvas Oval Objects in the tkinter 8.5 documentation which uses a similar system to
+The outside black square we drew corresponds to the bounding square, not the image size, we see that the circle overlaps the the bounding rectangle on all four sides, and our case should touch all four sides of the image, in the real world lines have breadth which is why the bounding rectangle is not a simple dimension, this is also shown in 8.5 Canvas Oval Objects in the tkinter 8.5 documentation which uses a similar system to PIL.
-PIL.
 '''
-idraw.arc([0,0,w-1,h-1],start=0,end=90,fill='red') # the colour parameter is called fill idraw.arc([0,0,w-1,h-1],start=90,end=180,fill='green') # Angles are measured from 3 o’clock, increasing clockwise idraw.arc([0,0,w-1,h-1],start=180,end=270,fill='yellow')
+idraw.arc([0,0,w-1,h-1],start=0,end=90,fill='red') # angles are measured from 3 o’clock, increasing clockwise idraw.arc([0,0,w-1,h-1],start=90,end=180,fill='green') # the colour parameter is fill idraw.arc([0,0,w-1,h-1],start=180,end=270,fill='yellow')
 idraw.arc([0,0,w-1,h-1],start=270,end=360,fill='blue')
 ```
-Note: the arc layouts and how start and end is specified, also the bounding rectangle size for an arc is exactly the same as for the
+Note: the arc layouts and how start and end are specified, also the bounding rectangle size for an arc is exactly the same as for the
 circle.
 A similar system is used for pieslice.
 However pieslice has both an outline and fill method, just as we saw in polygon.

 If we wish to produce rounded corners in a large enough size so that curves can be drawn then we will need to enlarge everything,
 image size, lines and their widths.
 Ordinary lines can be directly drawn with their width without too much trouble.
-Arcs pose a slight
+Arcs pose a
 problem since they have no width or fill method.
 Pieslice is the solution, we first draw a larger pieslice that picks up on
 the required outside radius, then we draw a smaller pieslice that picks up on the inner radius.
 The larger pieslice has a colour
 corresponding to the borders whilst the smaller pieslice has a background colour.
 Both pieslices use the same centre.